 It’s an efficient way to let recruiters and employers know what you do without them having to connect the dots between your different jobs.

 5. Highlight your skills and experience

-Writing a CV with little or no work experience?
+Filling a resume template with little or no work experience?
 A CV title lets recruiters know that you’ve got the right skills and why you’re a suitable candidate.
 You could highlight certifications or achievements to boost your value.

 For example, you could write that you’re a ‘Detail-Oriented Administration Assistant with Advanced Level Excel Skills.’

 That one little line at the top of your CV can make all the difference.
 In the same way as as headline of a newspaper article, your CV title should create enough intrigue for recruiters so that they want to read the rest of your CV.
 But what makes a good title?